ziyoung/better-wilcom-docs/wilcom-docs/Production/reports/Outputting_designs_as_images.md

 | Send via email | Lets you send the screen capture as an email.
 A new email message opens with the image attached.
 This option only works with the default MAPI compliant desktop email.
 It won’t work with email apps or other clients that don’t support the MAPI standard.
 Generally, this means MS Outlook email clients only. |
 | Save & send    | Lets you both save to hard disk and send as an email attachment.                                                                                                                                                                                                                                                 |

-5Select Include background/fabric to include the background color or fabric with the screen capture.
+5. Select Include background/fabric to include the background color or fabric with the screen capture.

 ![CaptureDesignBitmap3.png](assets/CaptureDesignBitmap3.png)